-Submammary incision is given to Observe the nodularity of Excised specimen having excise a large lump in the breast the lump nodularity and cystic changes
+Submammary incision is given to excise a large lump in the breast the lump nodularity of the lump nodularity and cystic changes

 FIBROADENOMA

 It is a benign tumour in which the epithelial cells are arranged in a fibrous stroma.
 It is an AND (Aberration of Normal Development) of a single lobule.